Here's the Plan

-Here's the Plan is a 2017 Chilean computer-animated romantic drama short film, written and directed by Fernanda Frick H. The film follows the life of a married cat and dog couple who start off with a dream to open a bakery, only for their lives to drift apart due to a variety of circumstances.
+Here's the Plan is a 2017 English-language Chilean animated romantic drama short film, written and directed by Fernanda Frick H. The film follows the life of a married cat and dog couple who start off with a dream to open a bakery, only for their lives to drift apart due to a variety of circumstances.
 The film premiered at the Nashville Film Festival before getting released online several months later.

 Plot

 Doug and Kat, a dog and cat respectively, have recently gotten married and live in a small and rather old house.
 At the beginning Doug and Kat explain the "plan": to open their own bakery and "to keep on loving each other a lot, forever."
 Despite some reluctance about the bakery from Doug, he goes along with the plan too.
 As they bake cupcakes in their small kitchen, the oven suddenly cracks and breaks.
 The two decide to search for jobs to pay for the damages; Kat as an ad agency assistant and Doug as a coffee barista.
 They both promise to quit after they earn enough.

 They buy a new oven, but it's too big and doesn't seem to fit their small kitchen.
 While messing with it, they accidentally break two ceramic dolls of themselves from their wedding.
 The two decide to work more so that they can renovate their kitchen; Kat joins the ad agency board and Doug gets promoted to manager.
 They expand their small house, but the constant work has made both of them too tired to bake.

 Six years later, Kat finds the still broken ceramic dolls and the two decide that for their anniversary to come home early so that they can bake something together.
 However, Kat ends up staying late to help an employee.
 When she arrives, Doug is sitting at the dinner table, sad and with the dolls fixed.
 When he suggests they quit, Kat refuses as they are financially secure.
 As Doug leaves upstairs, he accidentally bumps the table and the dolls shatter.

 Soon, their marriage begins to lose affection.
 Kat attempts to cheer up Doug with cupcakes, but he is disappointed by the fact that they were store-bought and decides to break up with Kat.
 As Doug packs his belongings to go, Kat suddenly remembers her passion for baking and stops him with another "plan" and takes a sledgehammer to the wall.
 The two embrace with their love restored.
 Doug and Kat are shown living in their new apartment situated above their newly built bakery.
 They look out together with them wondering what their new plan will be.
 After the credits, their ceramic dolls are seen repaired next their wedding photo.